 • Piped: Insulated under the sink

-While pedestal sinks may differ in height, the drain height sits snugly at 22 to 24 inches from the finish floor and 4 inches located inward from the water supply line (usually runs out of the wall into the hole in the vanity’s back).
+While these fixtures may differ in height, the drain height sits snugly at 22 to 24 inches from the finish floor and 4 inches located inward from the water supply line (usually runs out of the wall into the hole in the vanity’s back).

 The second setup includes single-hole faucets where you can twist one way for hot water and then the other way for cold water.
 You can also lift it up to have more water volume.
-You can choose from these two options or you can explore other setups you can find for your pedestal sink.
+You can choose from these two options or you can explore other setups you can find.

-ADA also has specifications for pedestal bathroom sink faucets, so make sure to take these details into account:
+ADA also has specifications for these bathroom sink faucets, so make sure to take these details into account:

 • Mounted not more than 44 inches above the floor with a depth of 20 to 25 inches